-The bones are made up of different parts, including a hard outer layer (cortical bone) and a spongy inner core (trabecular bone).
+The bones are made up of different parts, including a hard outer layer (known as cortical or compact bone) and a spongy inner core (known as trabecular or cancellous bone).
 Cartilage is the tough material at the end of each bone that allows one bone to move against another.
-These are called joints.
+This meeting point is called a joint.

-Bone cancer can be either primary bone cancer or secondary bone cancer.
-The two types of bone cancer are quite different.
-This fact sheet is only about primary bone cancer (bone sarcoma).
+Bone cancer can be either primary or secondary bone cancer.
+The two types are quite different and this information is only about primary bone cancer.

-Primary bone cancer is cancer that starts in the bones.
+- Primary bone cancer – means that the cancer starts in the bones.
 It may develop on the surface of the bone, in the outer layer or from the centre of the bone.
 As a tumour grows, cancer cells multiply and destroy the bone.
 If left untreated, primary bone cancer can spread to other parts of the body.

-Secondary (metastatic) bone cancer means a cancer that started in another part of the body, such as the breasts, lungs or prostate, and has spread to the bones.
+- Secondary (metastatic) bone cancer – means that the cancer started in another part of the body, such as the breast or lung, and has spread to the bones.

-Bone cancer affects people of all ages, and it is slightly more common in males than females.
-If it develops later in life, it may be linked to another bone disease, such as Paget’s disease, which causes enlarged and deformed bones.
+Bone cancer is rare.
+About 200 Australians are diagnosed with primary bone cancer each year.1 It affects people of all ages and is slightly more common in males than females.
+If it develops later in life, it may be linked to another bone condition (see risk factors).